Background, Process and Next steps

-You live in a popular area set in a great location which means people want to live here, whether they grew up here or not, and we are required to meet their needs.
+The government is clear that local authorities are expected to have up-to-date plans in place to guide development within their area to plan for the infrastructure, homes and jobs that our residents need.
+The island is a popular area which means people want to live here, whether they grew up here or not, and we are required to meet their needs.
 We also have a growing population so the plan will make sure the growth:

-fits in with the character of the Island; and
+fits in with the character of the Island

-is developed alongside the right supporting roads, schools, services, retail, leisure and community facilities.
+is developed alongside the right roads, schools, services, retail, leisure and community facilities

-In this consultation draft, some of the headline numbers we are planning for are:
+In this consultation draft, some of the headline numbers planned for were: